pyapp-kit/magicgui/docs/examples/napari_parameter_sweep.md

 [wrapt](https://github.com/GrahamDumpleton/wrapt) to adapt functions like this in more automated way*

+#### type annotations

+As described in the [image arithmetic tutorial](../napari_img_math/#connect-event-listeners-for-interactivity), we take advantage of napari's built in support for `magicgui` by annotating our function parameters and return value as napari `Layer` types.  `napari` will then tell `magicgui` what to do with them, creating a dropdown with a list of current layers for our `layer` parameter, and automatically adding the result of our function to the viewer when called.

 ### the magic part

 Finally, we decorate the function with `@magicgui` and provide some options.